bansi511/events/WebVRHyd.md

 We will also keep few interesting Web Development talks & interesting ice breaker session time to time to keep everyone energized.

 The venue is a very lively place, and believe us you wont event feel like sleeping.
-The venue is very safe, reach out to Ram (vaishnav.rd@gmail.com) if you have any questions.
+The venue is very safe, reach out to [Ram](vaishnav.rd@gmail.com) if you have any questions.

 ## Registration Process :